fromabhinavkr/Own-App/README.md

 3. Open the file on your phone (you may need to enable "Install Unknown Apps" in your settings).
 4. *Note for Samsung users:* If the installation is blocked, temporarily disable "Auto Blocker" in your Security & Privacy settings.

+Copyright © 2026 Abhinav K R. All Rights Reserved.

+This repository is provided for viewing purposes only.

+No permission is granted to copy, modify, distribute, sublicense, publish, or use any part of this source code or its assets without prior written permission from the copyright holder.